-Additionally, this report provides a mapping of efforts related to pollution from over 50 UN agencies, programmes, initiatives and other sources of expertise.
+Additionally, the report provides a mapping of efforts related to pollution from over 50 UN agencies, programmes, initiatives and other sources of expertise.
 Some UN entities have explicit mandates in this area and/or conduct major activities that directly address pollution while others have more indirect remits that derive from their work on the green economy, climate change, international trade or humanitarian issues.
 For each of the UN entities assessed, the mapping includes a brief mention to the core mandate of action, a description of the agency's efforts towards tackling the different dimensions of pollution and a chart summarizing the agency's impact on pollution dimensions: air; water; soil; marine & coastal; and chemicals & waste.

 The assessment also reviewed how over thirty partnerships are addressing at least one of the five pollution dimensions.
-While this evidences that stakeholders have a strong intention to collaborate among each other, the analysis also revealed there is an unbalanced distribution of efforts among pollution dimensions in favour of chemicals & waste (12 identified partnerships) as well as air (10 identified partnerships).
+While this evidences that stakeholders have a strong intention to collaborate among each other, the analysis also revealed there is an unbalanced distribution of efforts among pollution dimensions in favour of chemicals & waste (13 identified partnerships) as well as air (9 identified partnerships).

-Finally, the report identifies potential opportunities for further collaboration and leveraging the potential of UN entities vis-à-vis the five areas of action suggested by the Implementation Plan "Towards a Pollution Free Planet" (UNEP, 2019):
+Finally, the report identifies potential opportunities for further collaboration and leveraging the potential of UN entities: